 Although each Sub-fund will be treated as bearing the liabilities, expenses, costs and charges attributable to it, in the event that assets or liabilities are not attributable to any particular Sub-fund, the Company may allocate such amounts between the Sub-funds of the Company in a manner which it believes is fair to the Shareholders generally.

-A Shareholder is not liable to make any further payment to the Company or Subfund after he has paid the price on purchase of the Shares.
+A Shareholder is not liable to make any further payment to the Company or Sub-fund after they have paid the price on purchase of the Shares.

 17.6 Currency Exchange Rates